 On August 17, 2010, we entered into a Profits Interest Grant and Repurchase Agreement with Mr. Semmelbauer whereby we issued a profits interest to Mr. Semmelbauer in consideration of future services to be rendered.
 The agreement entitles Mr. Semmelbauer to an aggregate amount of 4% of any liquidation of the LLC in excess of \$300 million, subject to subsequent equity grants that may reduce this amount.
 Pursuant to the terms of the agreement, Mr. Semmelbauer is not entitled to any allocations or distributions relating to our operating profits outside of a liquidation scenario.
 The profits interest vests as to one-sixth of the interest on April 5, 2011, with the remaining five-sixths vesting in equal quarterly installments over the subsequent five year period, provided that the interest ceases to vest on the date that Mr. Semmelbauer ceases to be employed by us.
 Upon a change of control or qualified public offering, 50% of any unvested portion of Mr. Semmelbauer's profits interest will immediately vest, with the remaining unvested portion converting to restricted stock and continuing to vest in accordance with the vesting schedule outlined above.
 Accordingly, 50% of the unvested portion of Mr. Semmelbauer's profits interest will vest upon the consummation of this offering.
-Pursuant to the Reorganization, the vested portion of Mr. Semmelbauer's profits interest will be exchanged for restricted stock having the same vesting terms.
+Pursuant to the Reorganization, the vested portion of Mr. Semmelbauer's profits interest will be exchanged for shares of our common stock and the unvested portion of Mr. Semmelbauer's profits interest will be exchanged for restricted stock having the same vesting terms.
 For information regarding the number of shares of common stock to be held by Mr. Semmelbauer following this offering, see "Principal Stockholders."